UniKatya/Milestone2_Group19/documents/Software Design Document.md

 ### 1.1 Problem Background
 The program aims to address the problem of organizing, analysing, and visualizing nutritional data from a database.
 This is achieved through tools that retrieve, organize, filter, and analyse nutritional information from the Nutritional_Food_Database.csv database.
 A database that stores a wide range of foods with their nutritional information that includes calories, fats, proteins, vitamins, sugars, carbohydrates, and much more.

 The data inputs include user inputs such as food names (string), quantity for food (int), nutritional information (dict), specific nutrients (string), ranges/levels (float/string) for nutritional values, and meal plan (dict).
-Data outputs include specified nutritional information for a food (dict), boolean value based on found food, pie charts/bar graphs (visualization), lists of foods that are filtered by the user (list), total calories from the meal plan (int), and a personalized meal plan (dict).
+Data outputs include specified nutritional information for a food (dict), boolean value based on found food, pie charts/bar graphs (visualization), lists of foods that are filtered by the user (dataframe), total calories from the meal plan (int), and a personalized meal plan (dict).
 The target users are students (who will use this program for their personal/academic projects), researchers (who will use this program for their research/academic projects), and health enthusiasts (who will use this program to plan and manage their diet).

 ### 1.2 System capabilities/overview
 The system will allow for organizing, analysing, and visualizing nutritional data from a database.
 This will pertain to searching for foods, obtaining nutritional information, visualizing nutritional information into pie charts/bar graphs, filtering foods through ranges/levels, and providing a personalized meal plan.
 To go into further detail of these key features and functionalities: